r-simmer/simmer/cran-comments.md

-## Patch release
+## New release

-Solve CRAN errors.
-There was a race condition in the environment destruction that happened randomly under some platforms.
+Finally fix (hope so) random errors on CRAN in one of the tests + many new features.

 ## Test environments